-It is also renowned from the Chinese legend of the long lived man Li Ching-Yuen (reported age of 252), who consumed gotu kola along with other Chinese tonics like reishi, goji, ginseng and fo-ti on a regular basis.
+It is also renowned from the Chinese legend of the long lived man Li Ching-Yuen (reported age of 252), who consumed gotu kola along with other Chinese tonics like reishi, goji, ginseng and he shou wu on a regular basis.

 Luei gong gen can also be considered a Jing and yin tonic for its properties that effect the blood, adrenals and connective tissue.
 As an adaptogen is works both ways with energizing effects that also help to relax nerve related tension if needed.